-MU 2119 MAKING MUSIC WITH COMPUTERS - LEVEL 5
+MU 3119 MAKING MUSIC WITH COMPUTERS - LEVEL 5

-An introduction to the use of computer technology to create and manipulate musical material, ranging from MIDI through to digital audio.
+Students will make use of computer technology to create and manipulate musical material, ranging from MIDI through to digital audio.
 The course is based on extensive practical work allowing students to develop key technological and creative skills and understanding.